eliotsolomon18/wasm3-module/README.md

 # Wasm3 Kernel Module

 This repository contains a kernel module that runs a small WASM program in kernel space.
 It illustrates how to expose functions from the kernel module to the WASM program as well as how to pass a variable-length data structure from the module to the program.
+It also hooks into `netfilter` to invoke the WASM program in response to every IPv4 packet.

 ## Structure